docinfosci/canvasxpress-python/README.md

 - _jupyter_ - installs additional packages to support rendering in Jupyter, Quarto, and IPython documents
 - _dash_ - installs additional packages to support rendering in Plotly Dash applications
 - _streamlit_ - installs additional packages to support rendering in Snowflake Streamlit applications
-- _shiny_ - installs additional packages to support rendering in Shiny for Python applications
+- _shiny_ - installs additional packages to support rendering in Posit Shiny for Python applications
-- _rstudio_ - installs additional packages to support rendering in the RStudio IDE Viewer, plus includes the same packages for jupyter and shiny
+- _rstudio_ - installs additional packages to support rendering in the Posit RStudio IDE Viewer, plus includes the same packages for jupyter and shiny
 - _all_ - installs all additional packages to support rendering in any supported document or application

 ### Universal Rendering (Almost)